geevb/django_rest_app/README.md

 ## What the application does

-- [ ] Build and Run Django + Django REST and PostgreSQL
+- [ ] Build and Run Django + Django REST with OAuth2 and PostgreSQL
 - [ ] Expose endpoints to Create users and Create/Edit/Remove resumes.
 - [ ] On every endpoint, the connection with PostgreSQL will be made, persisting the data as long as the Docker container is up.